lpatruno/sagemaker-workshop-420/README.md

 Brought to you by [MLinProduction.com](http://mlinproduction.com/)

-Sign up for the weekly [MLinProduction newsletter](https://mlinproduction.com/machine-learning-newsletter/) to learn about future events and workshops.
+Sign up for the [weekly newsletter](https://mlinproduction.com/machine-learning-newsletter/) to learn about future events

 ## Directory Structure